-Conclusion: although brachialis mainly works in curling arms with dumbbells with a neutral grip, a large load goes to the biceps and muscles of the forearms.
+Conclusion: Although brachialis mainly works in curling arms with dumbbells with a neutral grip, a large load goes to the biceps and muscles of the forearms.

-What does hammer and dumbbell exercise give?
+What do hammer and dumbbell exercises provide?

 If we put together the benefits of the hammer exercise for the biceps (let’s call it that), we get a rather voluminous picture:

-- This is a basic hand exercise and, thanks to its neutral grip, is one of the safest
+- This is a basic hand exercise and thanks to its neutral grip, is one of the safest;

-- Technically, the hammer exercise is simple and intuitive.
+- Technically, the hammer exercise is simple and intuitive;

-- Hammers increase strength and endurance in the muscles of the hands, especially the forearms and wrists
+- Hammers increase strength and endurance in the muscles of the hands, especially the forearms and wrists;

-- The exercise provides a strong compression of the biceps at the top point, which has a positive effect on its shape
+- The exercise provides a strong compression of the biceps at the top point, which has a positive effect on its shape;

 - One dumbbell is enough to pump the brachialis.
 You can do this exercise both in the gym and at home with the same effectiveness.